JackDaniells121/GusTeryt/README.md

 ![Test Image 3](img/teryt_example.png)

 ## Errors :bug:
-It may take **hour** or more to complete execution of script.
+IT MAKE TAKE **1 HOUR** or more to COMPLETE execution of script.
 Im sorry but there could be errors on Your browser - due to API requests limit, like :

 ```
 Notice: Undefined property: stdClass::$Miejscowosc in /Users/Apple/Documents/Vol/TerytUpdate/test.php on line 209